One Jump Forward, Three Decades Back

 Nate Halko was almost too late when he found Erik’s posting, as The Goonies already had another guitarist lined up to audition.
 What happened to that other guy?
 Well, nobody seems to remember, so it’s probably safe to assume that Nate had him … taken care of.

-After their original drummer left for China, The Goonies started a new search that began and ended with Ferid Kurjak, the only drummer who could intimidate this motley crew.
+The original drummer who signed on was Chris Oshman, but he moved to China not long after the band formed.
+The Goonies started a new search that began and ended with Ferid Kurjak, the only drummer who could intimidate this motley crew.
 He responded to their flyer with a terse phone message in his thick Croatian accent: “I play drums.
 Call me.”
-After his awesome audition, The Goonies still planned to try out other drummers, but Ferid said, “So I am hired now, or what?”
-Looking around at each other helplessly, The Goonies couldn’t do anything but agree.
+After his awesome audition, Erik, Ashley and Nate still planned to try out other drummers, but Ferid said, “So I am hired now, or what?”
+Looking around at each other helplessly, the trio couldn’t do anything but agree.

 Outside the Band